sergioutama/sergioutama.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Sergio and since you reach this page I assume you want to know more about me.
-I am iOS developer currently working for [Mindvalley](http://mindvalley.com) and wre are trying to improve education and life with technology.
+I am mobile developer (iOS, Android, React-Native) currently working as lead mentor at [NEXTAcademy](https://nextacademy.com) for their iOS Development Bootcamp prgoram.
+I've been in industry around 6 years and been developing various apps.
+Audio-Video, e-Commerce, database, and enterprise application are my speciality.
+I co-organised iOS developer meetup in Kuala Lumpur, Malaysia called [MyCocoaheads](https://www.facebook.com/groups/mycocoaheads/).

+I am always looking for new opportunity to flex my coding muscle and solve problems.
+[Email me](mailto:sergioutama@gmail.com)

+If you are looking for other detail of employment feel free to check [my linkedin](https://my.linkedin.com/in/sergioutama).